asotbz/Fuzzbin/docs/qa-followup-plan.md

 - Replace the static page with a sortable, filterable MudTable bound to `Genre` records.
 - Add selection support (checkbox column) and show counts of videos per genre to aid decisions.
 - Provide bulk action toolbar:
-  - **Generalize Genres**: trigger dialog to choose target genre and persist mappings via `IGenreMappingDefaultsProvider`.
+  - **Generalize Genres**: trigger dialog to choose target genre and persist mappings in database.
   - **Delete** (optional, if desired) with confirmation.
 - Update backend API:
   - Endpoint to fetch paged genre data with search/sort descriptors.